kazurayam/Materials/README.md

-material
+Materials
 ====

 # What is this?

-'material' is a small JVM library coded in Groovy, that implements Test Results Repository.
+'Materials' is a small JVM library coded in Groovy, that implements Test Results Repository.

-Material help you to resolve a file path for a screenshot in the following format:
+A material help you to resolve a file path for a screenshot in the following format:

 ```
 ${base directory}/${test suite name}/${test suite timestamp}/${test case name}/${prefix}/${material file name}